 - Contiguousness All parts of the districts must be touching.
-Point contiguity is acceptable. - Compactness Districts should be able to pass an "eye" test as well as can be measured by statistical models. - Constituent Consistency preserving the core of existing districts and protecting incumbents. - Communities of Interest Counties, Cities, Towns, School Districts, Neighborhoods,... - Voting Precincts General Assembly has the authority to redraw voting precincts.
+Point contiguity is acceptable. - Compactness Districts should be able to pass an "eye" test as well as can be measured by statistical models. - Constituent Consistency Preserving the core of existing districts and respecting incumbents. - Communities of Interest Examples are school districts or attendance zones, neighborhoods. - Voting Precincts Avoid splitting precincts.
+General Assembly has the authority to redraw voting precincts.
 Precincts are typically redrawn after redistricting has occurred or a large population change in one geographic area.
-RFA is responsible for voting precincts per SC Code of Laws §1-11-360
+RFA is responsible for maintaining office maps for voting precincts (§1-11-360).